SeanKilleen/seankilleen.github.io/_posts/2016-12-27-now-running-on-cloudflare.md

 These are surprisingly few & easy.

 * **Sign up for a CloudFlare account**.
 This is quick and easy via the CloudFlare site.
 * **Add My Site to CloudFlare**.
 CloudFlare automatically pulls in the DNS settings from my current site, so that when I cut over to their service there won't be any pain.
-Reall nice experience.
+Really nice experience.
 * **Convert my Nameservers to CloudFlare's Nameservers**.
 I was using Namecheap's default nameservers, so I used their docs to do this.
 * **Wait until CloudFlare said it was active.** This didn't take long -- a few minutes, definitely under 30.
 * **Change the Security Setting to "Full".** This is easily done from CloudFlare's control panel, and automatically generated a certificate (that will auto-renew).